Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 * Ubuntu 16.04 LTS, 18.04 LTS, 20.04 LTS or newer
 * Debian 9 (stretch), 10 (buster) or newer
-* Fedora 29 or newer (with SELinux enabled and disabled)
+* Fedora 29-32 or newer (with SELinux enabled and disabled)
 * CentOS 7 (with SELinux enabled and disabled) — manual guide should also work on RHEL 7.
-CentOS 8 does not have uWSGI packages in EPEL as of January 2020, but they should become available soon.
+CentOS 8 does not have uWSGI packages in EPEL as of May 2020, but they should become available soon.
 * Arch Linux

+.. admonition:: Fedora and CentOS status (as of 2020-05-01)

+   On Fedora and CentOS, the uWSGI packages are temporarily buggy and the setup won’t work after a reboot (and in some cases, won’t work at all).
+A fix from Fedora is upcoming, but you can implement the fix on your system by running:

+   ``echo 'd /run/uwsgi 0755 uwsgi uwsgi' > /etc/tmpfiles.d/uwsgi.conf``

 Debian 8 (jessie), and Fedora 24 through 28 are not officially supported, even though they still probably work.